The Best Elopement Photography Catches The Real Moments When Nerves Stop

 - 2 min read

 About ten minutes into an elopement, things usually shift.
 The schedule stops mattering, and the couple settles into the fact that there is no audience and nothing to perform.
-Someone laughs a little louder than expected.
-Someone cries and does not feel the need to hide it.
-Shoes come off earlier than planned.
+Someone might laugh a little louder than expected, or someone get teary and does not feel the need to hide it.
+Shoes get tossed to the side.

-That is usually the moment when elopement photography stops feeling like documentation and starts feeling like being a participant in something real.
+That is usually the moment when elopement photography stops feeling like documentation and starts feeling like quiet witness to an inside moment.

 Along the Northern California coast—fog wandering in and out, wind doing whatever it wants, the Pacific rearranging the script—couples stop trying to control the moment and simply join it.
 I see it in Pacifica, Half Moon Bay, small redwood pockets on the Peninsula, and the quieter stretches of the San Francisco shoreline.